 Overall, this project helped the Park and its partners learn more about the applicability of eDNA in an urban estuarine environment and about local fish dynamics.

-Visit here or on the chart below for an interactive map highlighting notable eDNA findings from this study.
+Visit this page or follow the link on the chart below for an interactive map highlighting notable eDNA findings from this study.
 Stay tuned as we share additional data and reports on our findings.